epfl-dcsl/fold/report/report.typ

   caption: "Main entry for seccomp-linker", )<seccomp-main>

+Note that it is very easy to implement this directly in the linker, since it runs in the same process as the executable.
+Thus, calling `seccomp` from the linker's code will limit the resulting executable, without requiring to modify another process.

 == Inter-module communication

 We can push the previous syscall filter idea further.
 For example, we could scan the object to detect the syscalls used and then restrict the process to only this set.
+The linker is a great place to do such analysis as it can observe the whole executable code and used symbols.

 In order to do the scan, and to illustrate communication between modules, we choose to create another module, at the beginning of the chain, that first collect symbols from the ELF and produce a set of syscalls to communicate to the `seccomp` filter module.
 The last one will retrieve it and create its filter from this.